California fires destroy structures, force residents to flee – KION546

 California fires destroy structures, force residents to flee

-Several structures and at least 10 cars were burned near the Gold Rush-era community of Michigan Bluff about an hour northwest of Sacramento.

-In Southern California, the deadly Fairview Fire grew to more than 15 square miles (39 square km) as it sent up a huge smoke plume near the city of Hemet in Riverside County, southeast of Los Angeles.
-It was just 5% contained and evacuation orders were expanded Wednesday afternoon.
+Another dangerous blaze burned near the Big Bear Lake resort region in the San Bernardino Mountains east of Los Angeles.
+It was just 2% contained after scorching nearly 2 square miles (5 square kilometers).

+The prolonged heat wave was expected to abruptly end, in Southern California at least, by the weekend as remnants of the current Hurricane Kay arrive, bringing rain.
+Kay was off southern Baja California early Thursday but some showers and thunderstorms associated with the hurricane were already reaching Southern California.

-The fire erupted Monday amid triple-digit heat and spread swiftly, killing two people who were found in a vehicle, severely burning another person while destroying seven structures and damaging several others.
+The Fairview Fire erupted Monday amid triple-digit heat and spread swiftly, killing two people who were found in a vehicle, severely burning another person while destroying seven structures and damaging several others.

-“Unfortunately we aren’t able to positively identify the victims at this time.
-But we do believe that they were from the same family,” sheriff’s Sgt.
-Brandi Swan said.
-“It appears as though the two victims that were found inside the vehicle were trying to flee from the fire.”

-The injured person was identified only as a woman.
-Swan said she was expected to survive.

 The cause of the fire was under investigation.
 Southern California Edison notified the California Public Utilities Commission that “circuit activity” occurred close in time to when the fire was reported, the Los Angeles Times said.
 The activity was not specified.